Choosing your clients

 Even if you do have pressing overheads to meet, then most freelancers will tell you it is easier to gain new business from an existing client rather than converting prospects or cold contacts into paying clients.
 So one way of maintaining your industry niche is to train in other creative skills that are in demand, enabling you to offer additional services to those niche industry clients where your specialist experience and insight will bolt on profitably for clients lacking those skills in-house.

-Profitable clients are not just those that pay a fair rate for your expertise however (don't be afraid to turn away clients only wanting to pay £50 for logo concept and development); companies that you 'gel' with and enjoy a clear line of communication with will result in a more enjoyable working week, with portfolio worthy projects done to budget and on schedule.
-Clients that are difficult to service on the other hand may well require more hand-holding, which if not managed carefully, could result in working more hours than those charged as well as being a drain on your enthusiasm.
-So it's wise to manage your business in such a way that you can see who your most profitable and rewarding clients are so that you can concentrate your efforts on selling more to your 'top 10' as well as targeting similar, new clients.
+Profitable clients are not just those that pay a fair rate for your expertise, however, companies that you 'gel' with and enjoy a clear line of communication with.
+Working with likeable clients will result in a more enjoyable working week, with portfolio worthy projects done to budget and on schedule.
+Clients that are difficult to service, on the other hand, may well require more hand-holding, which if not managed carefully, could result in working more hours than those charged as well as being a drain on your enthusiasm.
+So it's wise to manage your business in such a way that you can see who your most profitable and rewarding clients are.
+Therefore, you can concentrate your efforts on selling more to your 'top 10' as well as targeting similar, new clients.